pprateekk/sudoku-solver-GUI/README.md

 ## Usage

-To run the program, use the following command in the terminal:
+To run the program, use the following command in the terminal:<br>
 `
 python3 main.py
 `